erSubhashThapa/100daysofcode/r1-log.md

   I think it might have something to do with the event loop and what order these are called in, but I haven't wrapped my head around it yet.

-  ##  quote

-  >A teacher’s failure to properly provide good real world examples will result in a student’s failure to understand why. *[hackernoon](https://hackernoon.com/javascript-functional-composition-for-every-day-use-22421ef65a10)*
+  ### So what's the answer?

+  I asked Khawar for help.
+He explained that in the nested version, it's guarenteed that the images load in order.
+But in my non nested version you can't gaurentee the images will load in order.

+  ## Moving On For Now

+  I still have a bit to understand about promises, but I wanted to take a break form watching videos and do some coding.

+  I decided to start a food app I'd been meaning to work on for while.
+It will compile the **nutritional label values** for different foods by grabbing the **nutrient values from the USDA database** using their API.

   ## USDA Food Composition Databases API

-  to get the api key https://data.nal.usda.gov/dataset/composition-foods-raw-processed-prepared-usda-national-nutrient-database-standard-referen-15
+  For those who aren't familiar with food tracking, the nutrient values on the database *are not the same* as what you would see on the nutritional labels since the labels use a lot of percentages and the database uses value like 2mg, 300UI, etc.

+  I track my food intake on myfitnesspal.com.
+I often use the USDA database to get my nutrient values, but I have to do a lot of annoying math to convert the database values to percentages to enter into myfitnesspal.
+This app will take care of that math and do it for you.

+  ## Nutrient Database API

+  I'll be using the Nutrient Database API so this is a good project to get to understand asynchronous functions and promises.

+  I got my [NBD API key here](https://data.nal.usda.gov/dataset/composition-foods-raw-processed-prepared-usda-national-nutrient-database-standard-referen-15).
+Go down to the section called "Gaining Access".

+  The documentation for the NBD can be found [here](https://ndb.nal.usda.gov/ndb/doc).

   There are different types of reports you can get, but I will mostly need the food reports for my project.

-  >A Food Report is a list of nutrients and their values in various portions for a specific food.
+  > A Food Report is a list of nutrients and their values in various portions for a specific food.

   *[What is a Food Report Version 2?](https://ndb.nal.usda.gov/ndb/doc/apilist/API-FOOD-REPORTV2.md)*